localmiracle/bitcoin/README.md

 ### Open your browser and visit http://localhost:3000 to use the Bitcoin Price Tracker.

-### Contributing
-If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch: git checkout -b feature/your-feature-name.
-Make your changes and commit them: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/your-feature-name.
-Submit a pull request.

 ### Acknowledgments
 Vue.js - The JavaScript framework used.
 Nuxt.js - The Vue.js framework for server-side rendering.